Etiquette

 Before you dance...

 Remember, you are going to be in close proximity to another person, so be conscious of your partner's experience.
 Try to avoid eating strong smelling foods like garlic for dinner, as the smell might be unpleasant later on.
 It is a good idea to be wearing deodorant and to brush your teeth before coming.
 Breath mints and a little perfume or cologne are also a good idea.
-Some dancers bring an extra shirt in case they sweat through the first one.
+Some dancers bring an extra shirt (or two) in case they sweat through the first one.
 Many bring a handkerchief or towel to dry their face between dances.

 If you want to dance with someone...